There are a number of factors that are used by insurers to set the cost of your insurance – it’s worth knowing what these are.

-It’ll probably increase your premiums.
-But if you don’t tell them, your cover could be rendered invalid if you come to make a claim.
+It’ll probably increase your premium, but if you don’t tell them, your cover could be invalid if you make a claim in future.

 4. Where you live

 If you live in a built-up area where the risk of accidents is greater, you’ll pay more.
 The same applies if you live somewhere with high levels of vehicle crime.

 5. How you use your car

 If you use your vehicle for commuting, you’re likely to pay more for cover, as you’ll be driving more when the roads are busy.

 6. Your driving record and no-claims bonus

 When applying for insurance, you’ll be asked for details of any claims in the past five years.
 Even if you weren’t at fault, the claim will still probably push up your premiums to some extent.

 If you haven’t made any claims for a year or more, you should have some form of no-claims bonus (NCB).

 7. Your excess

-This is because you’re shouldering a greater proportion of the risk.
-Any potential payouts from your insurer are reduced, and low-value claims will be uneconomical for you.
+This is because you’re shouldering a greater amount of the risk.
+Any potential pay-outs from your insurer are reduced, and low-value claims may be uneconomical for you.